 126.96.36.199 Rejected Ballots

 A rejected ballot is a ballot that is cast by the elector but is not counted for a candidate, according to specific criteria in the Act, described further below (e.g. the elector could be identified, the elector did not select any of the candidates, the elector selected more than one candidate, etc.).
 Rejected ballots are placed in a separate envelope, and the number of rejected ballots forms part of the count of total ballots cast. [ss.
 284, 285, 287(1), 288(2) of the Act]

 An unused ballot is a ballot not given to an elector during the election process.

 2.7.3 Special Ballots

-Special ballots are used under the Special Voting Rules of the Act for votes cast by:
+Special ballots are provided for under the special voting rules [ss.
+177–280 of the Act] for votes cast by:

 - Canadian Forces electors

 - Electors residing outside Canada (international electors)

 - Electors residing in Canada who: